isomerpages/govtech-gobusiness/_FAQ/1d-sectorspecific.md

 permalink: /faq/sectorspecific
 ---

-#### **1. Can MSF Social Service Officers continue to deliver essential supplies to needy families during the period of suspension of activities?
+#### **1. Can Social Service Agencies and charitable groups continue to deliver essential supplies to needy families during the period of suspension of activities?
 Can they also enlist volunteers’ help?**
-Yes, so long as the necessary precautionary measures are taken (e.g. safe distancing, temperature monitoring, observe good personal hygiene).
+Yes, so long as the necessary precautionary measures are taken (e.g. safe distancing, temperature monitoring, observe good personal hygiene, limit the number of staff/volunteer movement).
 This is because needy families depend on the essential supplies to survive and such essential supplies should not be interrupted as a result of the suspension of activities.
+Organisations and volunteers are strongly encouraged to limit their activities to critical and urgent needs (e.g. essential supplies to survive).
+More details on can be found at <a href="https://www.msf.gov.sg/media-room/Pages/COVID-19-advisory.aspx" target="_blank">https://www.msf.gov.sg/media-room/Pages/COVID-19-advisory.aspx</a>

 #### **2. Are liquor stores allowed to continue operations?**
 Liquor stores are allowed to continue operations.